-- Do not eat or drink any food after midnight the day before your surgery, You may drink clear liquids 6 hours prior to surgery.
+- Do not eat any solid food after midnight the day before your surgery; you may drink clear liquids up to 6 hours before your surgery.
 Take only the medications you are told to take at your pre-op visit on the morning of surgery. - Do not smoke cigarettes on the morning of your surgery. - Do not chew gum on the morning of your surgery. - Do not eat candy on the morning of your surgery. - Do not receive communion on the morning of your surgery.